Sharp isoperimetric inequalities for infinite plane graphs with bounded vertex and face degrees: Preliminaries

 Following \cite{KP11}, we call $G$ a \emph{locally tessellating} plane graph, or a \emph{local tessellation} of the plane, if $G$ is a connected simple plane graph satisfying (a) and (b) above, and (c$'$) below instead of (c): \begin{enumerate}[(c$'$)] \item every face is a polygon with finitely or infinitely many sides; i.e., a component $f^\circ$ of $\mathbb{R}^2 \setminus G$ either satisfies the statement (c) above, or it is homeomorphic to the upper half plane $\mathbb{R} \times \mathbb{R}^+ = \{ (x, y) \in \mathbb{R}^2 : y > 0 \}$, the topological boundary of $f^\circ$ is homeomorphic to the $x$-axis, and $\deg f = \infty$ with $f = \overline{f^\circ}$. \end{enumerate} That is, a local tessellation is almost the same as tessellations except that it may have faces of infinite degrees, called \emph{infinigons}.
 Examples of local tessellations include tessellations of the plane, and infinite trees such that $\deg v \geq 3$ for every vertex $v$.
-Though we have defined local tessellations, however, we will not consider local tessellations which are different from tessellations until Section~\ref{S:last}, the last section of the paper, hence one can mostly regard $G$ as just a tessellation.
+However, we will not consider infinigons until Section~\ref{S:last}, the last section of the paper, so one can mostly regard $G$ as just a tessellation.

 For $V(S) \subset V$, $E(S) \subset E$, and $F(S) \subset F$, the triple $S = (V(S), E(S), F(S))$ is a \emph{subgraph} of $G=(V, E, F)$ if $V(e) \subset V(S)$ for every $e \in E(S)$ and $E(f) \subset E(S)$ for every $f \in F(S)$.
 In this case we use the notation $S \subset G$.
 Remark that our definition for the face set $F(S)$ of $S$ is different from the usual definition, because in our definition $F(S)$ has to be a subset of $F$ and a nonempty subgraph might have the empty face set.
 A subgraph $S \subset G$ is called \emph{induced} if it is induced by its vertex set; i.e., $S$ is induced if for $e \in E$ we have $e \in E(S)$ whenever $V(e) \subset V(S)$, and for $f \in F$ we have $f \in F(S)$ whenever $V(f) \subset V(S)$.
 We call $S \subset G$ a \emph{face graph} if $V(S) = \bigcup_{f \in F(S)} V(f)$ and $E(S) = \bigcup_{f \in F(S)} E(f)$.
 Definitely face graphs are the subgraphs consisting of faces.
 If $S$ is a connected subgraph and $\chi(S) = |V(S)| - |E(S)| + |F(S)|= 1$, where $\chi(\cdot)$ denotes the Euler characteristic of $S$, then $S$ will be called \emph{simply connected}.
 A \emph{polygon} is a simply connected face graph.
 Note that a face $f \in F$ itself can be considered a subgraph classified as a polygon.